grafana/loki/index.md

 This is the Kubernetes Operator for Loki provided by the Red Hat OpenShift engineering team.
 This is currently a work in progress and is subject to large scale changes that will break any dependencies.
 Do not use this in any production environment.

+### Hacking on Loki Operator on kind or OpenShift

+* If you want to contribute to this repository, you might need a step-by-step guide on how to start [hacking on Loki-operator with kind](https://github.com/ViaQ/loki-operator/blob/master/docs/hack_loki_operator.md#hacking-on-loki-operator-using-kind).
+* Also, there is a step-by-step guide on how to test Loki-operator on [OpenShift](https://github.com/ViaQ/loki-operator/blob/master/docs/hack_loki_operator.md#hacking-on-loki-operator-on-openshift).
+* There is also a [basic troubleshooting guide](https://github.com/ViaQ/loki-operator/blob/master/docs/hack_loki_operator.md#basic-troubleshooting-on-hacking-on-loki-operator) if you run into some common problems.

 ### Installation of Storage Size Calculator on OpenShift

 * Storage size calculator works out of the box on OpenShift.
 For non-openshift distributions you will need to create services like prometheus, serviceMonitor, scrape configuration for log-file-metric exporter, promsecret to access the custom prometheus URL, token.